 - Christmas Music – I love listening to Christmas music and I really love singing it!
 Isabella, our middle daughter, is enjoying learning all the carols this year.

 - Advent Calendar – This is fun for the preschool and elementry age group because it helps them to count down to the fun.
 They also love getting a little treat everyday.
-We do ours after dinner each night instead of in the morning because they sometimes contain sweet treats like chocolate.
+We do ours after dinner each night instead of in the morning because they often contain sweet treats like chocolate.

 - Reading – Last but not least, we read Christmas stories.
 There are so many good ones out there.
 “The Grinch”, “The night before Christmas”, and “The night before the night before Christmas” (a family favorite) are pulled back out year after year.